 Growing microgreens is possible all year round as long as they get to grow under the right conditions.
 It means providing them with sufficient light and the right temperature.
-Most microgreens grow best with 15-17 hours of light each day and with a temperature of around 70 degrees Fahrenheit.
+Most microgreens grow best with 12-15 hours of light each day (some even longer) and with a temperature of around 70 degrees Fahrenheit.
 Grow lights can be of help, but you must be careful that they are fit for purpose, so you don’t end up burning the leaves.

 Do you need to use grow light?